 As stated above, the purpose for which we are processing your personal data is to assist with NHS Scotland's efforts in tackling the coronavirus public health epidemic.
 This will involve the gathering and, when necessary, the sharing of information with NHS Scotland and statutory partners.
 Your data will not be used for any other purpose.

-In order to assist in the containment of the virus, we will only share your data when it is requested directly by NHS Scotland and statutory partners.
+In order to assist in the containment of the virus, we will only share your data with NHS Scotland and statutory partners (a) when it is requested directly by them and/or (b) proactively in the case of a workplace incident.
 This will only be in the unlikely event there is a cluster of coronavirus cases linked to the premises.

 For further information on the NHS Scotland Test and Protect strategy, please visit the NHS website.